 How to help your child establish and build credit

-Everyone wants to set their kids up for success.
+Everyone wants to set up their kids for success.
 But when it comes to finances, it can be hard to know where to start.

 One way to support them is by helping them establish a healthy relationship with credit.
 Having a good credit history can come in handy for everything from getting their first credit card to taking out a mortgage.
 Find out a few ways you may be able to help a family member establish and build credit.

-• The Consumer Financial Protection Bureau (CFPB) suggests checking your child’s credit reports to spot errors and signs of identity theft.
+The Consumer Financial Protection Bureau (CFPB) suggests checking your child’s credit reports to spot errors and signs of identity theft.

 How to help build credit for your child